 With the public now making their rounds with the COVID-19 vaccine, we are learning more about its full range of effects, including what some may say are negative ones.

-Here to help us understand how the vaccine impacts psoriasis specifically is our own Dr. Gregory Delost.
+Let’s dive in to understand how the vaccine impacts psoriasis specifically.

 What do we know?